Niccolò Machiavelli: The Prince

-Scholars often note that Machiavelli glorifies instrumentality in state building, an approach embodied by the saying, often attributed to interpretations of The Prince, "The ends justify the means".
+Scholars often note that Machiavelli glorifies instrumentality in state building, an approach embodied by the saying, often erroneously attributed to Machiavelli, "The ends justify the means".
 Fraud and deceit are held by Machiavelli as necessary for a prince to use.
 Violence may be necessary for the successful stabilization of power and introduction of new political institutions.
-Force may be used to eliminate political rivals, to destroy resistant populations, and to purge the community of other men strong enough of a character to rule, who will inevitably attempt to replace the ruler.
-Machiavelli has become infamous for such political advice, ensuring that he would be remembered in history through the adjective, "Machiavellian".
+Force may be used to eliminate political rivals, destroy resistant populations, and purge the community of other men strong enough of a character to rule, who will inevitably attempt to replace the ruler.
+In one passage, Machiavelli subverts the advice given by Cicero to avoid duplicity and violence, by saying that the prince should "be the fox to avoid the snares, and a lion to overwhelm the wolves".
+It would become one of Machiavelli's most famous maxims.
+Machiavelli's view that acquiring a state and maintaining it requires evil means has been noted as the chief theme of the treatise.
+Machiavelli has become infamous for such political advice, ensuring that he would be remembered in history through the adjective "Machiavellian".